Markyjay/adventureproject3/README.md

 * Issue: I encountered an issue with Google API requests that led to Error 429.
 This error typically occurs when our application sends too many requests to the Google API in a short amount of time, exceeding the rate limits imposed by Google.

+    Explanation: A 429 error typically indicates that you've exceeded the rate limit for accessing the Google Sheets API.
+Google enforces rate limits to prevent abuse and ensure fair usage of their services.

+    Attempted Solution: Implement Rate Limiting: To prevent your application from making too many requests in a short period, you can implement rate limiting in your code.
+This involves adding delays between requests to ensure you stay within the allowed rate limits.

-    Explanation: To address the Error 429 issue, I implemented a workaround.
+    Solution: To address the Error 429 issue, I implemented a workaround.
 I created a new .JSON file that contains all the information from the Google spreadsheet as a list.
 Additionally, I introduced a function in the main run.py file that connects this new .JSON file to the application.
 This approach removed the need for the Google API, and so no encountering of the Error 429.
 Instead of fetching data from the Google Sheets API each time it's needed, the application relies on the locally stored .JSON file.
+The program ran much faster and had no re-occurring errors.

 ### Validator Testing